At Clear Creek Community Services District, our goal is to provide safe, clean, drinking water to all of our residents!

 Current staffing includes:

-Kurt ‘Skip’ Born; General Manager, Regulatory Compliance, Customer Service
+Kurt ‘Skip’ Born; General Manager, Regulatory, Customer Service

 Cary Brown; Office Manager, Human Resources, Customer Service